JoyeZLearning/MaDiNet/README.md

 ## 📽️ Getting Started

 The installation instruction and usage are in [Getting Started with DiffusionDet](GETTING_STARTED.md).
+The MambaSAR is inspired by MambaVision of NVlabs [MambaVision](https://github.com/NVlabs/MambaVision) and LeapLabTHU [attention](https://github.com/LeapLabTHU/Agent-Attention).
+Thanks to NVlabs and LeapLabTHU.
 *The overall repository style is highly borrowed from [DifffusionDet](https://github.com/ShoufaChen/DiffusionDet).
 Thanks to Shoufa Chen.

 ## License